Air Florida: Post intrastate

 In 1978, Congress passed the Airline Deregulation Act, which phased out Federal economic regulation of the airline industry starting in 1979.
-The CAB relaxed its stance in advance of the effective date and allowed Air Florida to fly to Washington, DC, and, in the Bahamas, Rock Sound and Nassau by year-end 1978.
+The CAB relaxed its stance in advance of the effective date and allowed Air Florida to fly to Washington, D.C., and, in the Bahamas, Rock Sound and Nassau by year-end 1978.

 No longer confined to its home state, Air Florida under Ed Acker was aggressive: